k9mil/cs408-mark-management-system/README.md

    $ npm run dev
    ```

+## Sample Data Generation

+This system contains a file inside /backend/scripts, which is called `db_base_values.py`.
+After setting up the dependencies and going through the installation process outlined above, you can run the file to generate some sample data, including roles, users, classes, students, degrees and some marks.

+The system will generate two types of users, an administrator and a lecturer which you can access with these details:

+- `admin@mms.com` with the password `12345678`
+- `lecturer@mms.com` with the password `12345678`

+You may also want to generate some sample marks data for the system, head over to [scripts](https://github.com/k9mil/cs408-mark-management-system/tree/main/mark-management-system/scripts) which contains a useful, customisable Mark Generation Script written in Python alongside documentation.

+Additionally, some sample files have been provided to showcase the types of fields that are required for each upload or conversion type, which can be found in `/scripts/manual_test_files`.

 ## Testing

 This system contains a large amount of integration tests, which have been written in `pytest` due to its direct compatibility with FastAPI.
 In order to run the integration test suite, a mocked database (in other words, another PostgreSQL database) has to be setup first in order for the test suite to be ran.
 Please ensure that `MMS_DATABASE_URL_TEST` is a valid environment variable pointing to the mocked database.

-Once you have ensured that the environment variable is set up, you can run the test suite by heading over to the `/tests` directory, in which you can run the entire test suite by running :
+Once you have ensured that the environment variable is set up, you can run the test suite by heading over to the `/tests` directory, in which you can run the entire test suite by running:

 ```
 pytest
 ```

-If you wish to run tests on only a single file, you can achieve so by running :
+If you wish to run tests on only a single file, you can achieve so by running:

 ```
 pytest <file_name>.py